Topology-Aware Surface Reconstruction for Point Clouds: Results

 \subsection{Medical Data}

 One of the central motivations for topology-aware surfaces is the potential application to medical data.
-As described in Section~\ref{sec:intro}, the topology of medical data is almost always predefined, and is invariant across numerous instances.
+As described in Section~\ref{sec:intro}, the topology of medical data is almost always predefined and invariant across numerous instances.
 This is a property that can be utilized, along with other medical priors, to reconstruct various medical organs from scan data.

 Here we show examples of how one could use our technique to reconstruct scans of different medical organs.
-In Figure~\ref{fig:brain}, we show the reconstruction of the brain from the the scan data provided in Lerma-Usabiaga et al.~\cite{lerma2018converging}.
+In Figure~\ref{fig:brain}, we show the reconstruction of the brain from the scan data provided in Lerma-Usabiaga et al.~\cite{lerma2018converging}.
 We used the cost function: over $\mathrm{PD}(2)$.
 In this case, even though the input point cloud is dense, it is fairly complex to reconstruct.
-While our technique reconstructs the brain fairly close to the input point cloud, the more classical Poisson surface reconstruction~\cite{kazhdan1poisson} fails to obtain a topologically correct reconstruction, producing a single two-dimensional void, while the correct topology would consist of two two-dimensional voids, one for each hemisphere of the brain.
+While our technique reconstructs the brain fairly close to the input point cloud, the more classical Poisson surface reconstruction~\cite{kazhdan1poisson} fails to obtain a topologically correct reconstruction, producing a single three-dimensional void, while the correct topology would consist of two three-dimensional voids, one for each hemisphere of the brain.

 We also attempted to reconstruct synthetic point clouds of human hearts.
-While human heart scans are widely captured, they restricted in availability and the true topology of the human heart is very complex.
-The reconstruction in Figure~\ref{fig:heart}, was obtained using the cost function: over $\mathrm{PD}(1)$.
+The reconstruction in Figure~\ref{fig:heart} was obtained using the cost function: over $\mathrm{PD}(1)$.
 While our method reconstructs the four openings in the human heart, Poisson reconstruction smooths the holes, changing the topology of the reconstructed surface.